Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 • urea.

-Why exactly this or that indicator changes, specialist doctors (therapist, nephrologist, gastroenterologist) find out.
+Why exactly this or that indicator changes is determined by medical specialists (therapist, nephrologist, gastroenterologist).

-In some cases, a patient with a high level of the hormone is recommended to study the immunogram.
+In some cases, a patient with high levels of the hormone is recommended to study an immunogram.

 Ultrasound for high prolactin